cyntl3r/personal-backend/README.md

 # personal-backend
-Back-end based on GraphQL for my personal website.
+API based on GraphQL for my personal website.